-The Dangers Of Abusing Alcohol
+The Dangers Of Alcohol Abuse

 Not everyone who abuses alcohol has crossed the line into alcoholism.
 Alcoholism hits when the physical addiction sets in, causing people to drink despite the myriad health and life problems it causes.
-Although alcohol abuse has not reached the point of physical addiction, it is still a form of problem drinking that poses many dangers.
+Even if alcohol abuse has not reached the point of physical addiction, it is still a form of problem drinking that poses many dangers.

-- Americans spend about 1 percent of their income on alcohol, with 40 percent spent in bars and restaurants and 60 percent spent in stores.
+- Americans spend about 1 percent of their income on drinking alcohol, with 40 percent spent in bars and restaurants and 60 percent spent in stores.

 - Nearly 17 million people in the U.S. have a serious problem with alcohol; about 3 million seek help.
 Overall, 76 percent of American adults drink alcohol.